cyberqueenmeg/tisu-vulnwebapp/README.md

 - php php-mysqli
 - php-gd

-I would recommend doing an update before this, just so you make sure you are going to get the latest version of everything.
+It is recommended you update Linux before proceeding to ensure you have the latest versions of these packages.

 ```
 apt update